altruios/namshubettulpa/public/namshubettulpa/chapters/giving-up.md

 'R::What is it?'
 "M::If it's in my mind...
 Can I just: absorb it?"
-~If she could choose what was part of her, like with the room, or the concrete...~ *Rossin was still for a long moment*
+~If she could choose what was part of her, like with this room, or the awkwardly crushed concrete around it...~ *Rossin was still for a long moment*
 'R::There would be consequences, it would have a permanent foothold; you might never be rid of it...'
 'M::What are my actual options?'